What is Active Travel?

 - Using data & local knowledge - Mapping key travel patterns to make sure routes meet community needs.

-- Ensuring accessibility for all - Wide paths, smooth, and designed for people of all ages and abilities.
+- Ensuring accessibility for all - Helping to ensure wide paths, smooth, and designed for people of all ages and abilities.

 - Consulting residents - We need your input to make sure the network works for everyone.